Eat Your Heart Out (2007)

 A vicious stalker (Joshua Nelson) tries to track Pandora down after she killed and ate his retarded brother as he kills many people that have contact through her to get to her in order to kill her.

-At first the story looks like that it is going nowhere but that's what made it mysterious as something was going to happen and suddenly it does.
+Bottom line is that at first the story looks like that it is going nowhere but that's what made it mysterious as something was going to happen and suddenly it does.
+It's clever and twisted for the video budget it's on with good effects but the story is a little overly long.
+It's for sure shocking and disturbing to watch all of this.

 Melissa Bacelar